Robert4170's Profile

 of, relating to, or being an object, phenomenon, or condition in the realm of sensible experience independent of individual thought and perceptible by all observers

 You and Watterson agree that the LIVING Hobbes is perceptible ONLY by Calvin.
 Therefore, he is NOT objectively real by the very meaning of the word objective.
-YOU SAID âa Hobbes without objective reality WOULD be an imaginary Hobbesâ.
-Therefore, you admit multiple times that the LIVING Hobbes is imaginary.
+YOU said âa Hobbes without objective reality WOULD be an imaginary Hobbesâ.
+So you logically admit that the LIVING Hobbes is imaginary.
+Thanks for your admission.

 -